openoereb/pyramid_oereb/doc/source/installation.rst

 Installation
 ============

-This section will guide you through the steps to install and run an own instance of ``pyramid_oereb`` using the standard configuration.
+This section will guide you through the steps to install and run an own DEV instance of ``pyramid_oereb`` using the standard configuration.
 If you are planning to adapt the application to fit a custom data source, the possibilities and additional steps are described in the section :ref:`configuration`.